darkreader/darkreader/README.md

 4. Close the developer tools window and click on the Dark Reader extension icon again.
 5. Go to `Settings` -> `Advanced` and enable the `Synchronize sites fixes` setting.

-To force a synchronization of the site fixes (when the corresponding setting is enabled), perform the following steps:
+To force a synchronization of the sites fixes (when the corresponding setting is enabled), perform the following steps:

 1. Click on the Dark Reader extension icon.
 2. Go to `Settings` -> `Advanced` -> `Dev tools`.